 As a finishing step to your makeup routine, makeup setting spray can make all the difference.
 NYX Matte Finish Setting Spray is a cult-favorite affordable drugstore setting spray that creates a lightweight and shine-free finish and will help keep makeup from rubbing off your face and onto your mask.
 Why pay 2x or 3x more for a high-end makeup product when this setting spray performs just as well as the expensive products?

 There are a few different ways to use a makeup setting spray.
 To prolong the wear of your makeup and help keep it on your face and off your mask, apply this setting spray as the last step of your makeup routine.
 Alternately, you can spray it after each layer of makeup.
-You can also spray a little on your makeup brush before applying foundation or concealer to set your base prior to applying your color cosmetics.
+You can also spray a little on your makeup brush before applying foundation or concealer to set your base before applying your color cosmetics.

 Emphasize Your Eyes and Brows

-While you can take all the steps above to keep your makeup on your face, consider emphasizing your eyes so there is less focus on the makeup on the rest of your face.
+While you can take all the steps above to keep your makeup on your face, consider emphasizing your eyes, so there is less focus on the makeup on the rest of your face.
 Whether you prefer a dramatic or natural eye makeup up look, you can draw attention to and brighten your eyes by adding a touch of highlighter to the inner corners of your eyes.

 Don’t forget about your brows.
 Applying a brow pencil or gel will define your eye area and frame your face since your eyes and brows are the focus when wearing a mask.